Update 20189 for Acrylic Water Based Deck Stain Issues

 If you have any Acrylic Water Based deck staining questions, feel free to leave us a comment below.

 Why Acrylic Water Based Deck Stains Do Not Work Very Well

-Test after test it was found the majority of acrylic water based deck stains such as Behr Premium Deck Stain and Sherwin Williams Deckscapes do not penetrate the wood like claimed.
+Test after test it was found the majority of acrylic water-based deck stains such as Behr Premium Deck Stain and Sherwin Williams Deckscapes do not penetrate the wood as claimed.
 These products seemed to dry on top of the surface more like paint.
 In addition, it dries very quickly.
 So quickly in fact that it can be very difficult to apply and shows overlap marks if care is not taken.

 Please Ask Any Questions Below